BiAPoL/BioImage-Analysis-and-Data-Processing-Workshop-2024/docs/BioImage_Analysis_with_Jupyter_and_napari/08_napari-assistant.md

 ![](../images/napari-assistant15.jpg)

-Turn of Gridview and click again on the `Label` button in the Assistant.
+Turn off Grid view and click again on the `Label` button in the Assistant.

 ![](../images/napari-assistant16.jpg)